Moving a Domain Name out of Your Account

 - Fax (Optional) — The new registrant's fax number

 NOTE: We display a list of the services that we will cancel after you move the domain name from your account.
 You cannot reverse a cancellation after you agree to the move.
+There will be a 10-day transfer lock after the domain is moved into a new account.

 - Read the Domain Name Change of Registrant Agreement, and, if you agree to the terms, select I have read and agree to the Domain Name Change...